tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_TWO_Final.md

 &#x200B;

-With all of this in mind, there was another attached file that explained how one of the underground \[REDACTED\] facilities under direct command of \[REDACTED\] had, in fact, been compromised at one point as well.
+With all of this in mind, there was another attached file that explained how one of the underground Hives and facilities under direct command of the United States Government had, in fact, been compromised at one point as well.
 Thus, turning over a plethora of information, as well as access to a certain satellite unit's mainframe.
 This sole perpetrator had posed as a researcher and escaped with all of this classified intel.
 They made the connection that, since that top member gained access to certain satellites, they assumed he/she used some kind of jammer to block them from tracking their location after the capture of Patient Zero and fooling the military.

 &#x200B;